Low SNR Capacity of Keyhole MIMO Channel in Nakagami-m Fading With Full CSI

-Both of these asymptotic capacity characterizations get better for $n$ values close to zero.
-Finally, we observe from these Figures that the On-Off rates are almost indistinguishable from the exact capacity curves with fading conditions varying from severe ($m = 0.5$) to moderate ($m = 2$) levels, while the SNR is varying from moderately-low to extremely-low values.
-Hence, we recommend that the simple On-Off transmission scheme is robust, near-optimal and practically appealing in the low-SNR regime for MIMO systems susceptible to keyhole effect. \begin{appendices}
+We observe from Fig.~\ref{fig:seven} that the on-off rates are almost indistinguishable from the exact capacity curves for fading conditions varying from severe ($m = 0.5$) to moderate ($m = 2$) and finally to mild ($m = 10$) levels, while the SNR varies from moderately low to extremely low values.
+That is, the simple on-off transmission strategy achieves near-optimal performance at realistic low SNRs for a wide range of practical fading scenarios.
+As already mentioned in the previous subsection, the low-SNR capacity improvement with decreasing shape parameter $m$ is due to the fact that frequent channel fluctuations (e.g., peaks and nulls) knowledge at the transmitter side in the low-SNR regime is hugely beneficial to dynamically allocating power and transmitting opportunistically only when the channel realization is in good condition.